M-Faheem-Khan/Blog/README.md

 ## Current State
  - You can view all posts
- - Working on allowing users to create a new posts
+ - Create new posts

 ## TODO
 - Comment Section
 - Up vote / down vote post
+- Sort by new Post
+- Add infinte scrolling